jdart/Spex/README.md

 # Spex 0.9.0

-## Warning: Starting with 0.8.0 Spex is much less opinionated and uses AIOM+ over the Minify Module.
+Warning: Starting with 0.8.0 Spex is much less opinionated and uses AIOM+ over the Minify Module.

-## Since 0.9.0 Spex is using the GPLv3 License
+New license: Since 0.9.0 Spex is using the GPLv3 license.

 ## About Spex